PolyArch/dsa-docs/Basics/Setup.rst

      $ sudo docker run -tid --privileged=true --hostname=og --name=og \
          `sudo docker build . | tail -1 | awk '{ print $3 }'` /usr/bin/zsh

-`zsh <https://www.zsh.org/>`__ is required because the behaviors of our environement setup script will change if we use the default bash.
+NOTE: `zsh <https://www.zsh.org/>`__ is required.
+If we use the default bash, the behaviors of our environement setup script are undesired.

 Build